Ant0wan/Ft_select2/README.md

 *Ft_select2* is the newer version of [Ft\_select](https://github.com/Ant0wan/Ft_select).
 It displays a list of arguments in the running terminal.
 Pressing arrow keys on the keyboard will move the cursor through the list of arguments passed to ft\_select.

-Ft\_select2 has 3 different modes.
+Ft\_select2 has 3 different modes:

 	1. Selection mode (default mode)

 	2. Command mode by pressing <:> from selection mode

 	3. Search mode by pressing <\/> from selection mode

 Pressing \<ESC\> in Command or Search mode will put the user back to Selection mode.